sotopia-lab/sotopia/docs/pages/concepts/renderers.md

 > The input to the xml render should be valid xml strings.
 Currently, we automatically fix the following two issues:
 > - The `xml_string` is not a tree (e.g. `<a></a><b></b>`).
 We will automatically wrap the string with `<root></root>` if it is not wrapped.
 > - The `xml_string` is not escaped properly.
 We only escape `&`.
 Quotations, `<` and `>` are not escaped by us.

+Currently, we support the following tags:
+<extra_info>Put your extra information here</extra_info>
+<clarification_hint>Put your clarification hint here, to avoid the LLM from confusing the output</clarification_hint>
+<strategy_hint>Put your strategy hint here, to guide the LLM to generate the output strategically in various social contexts</strategy_hint>